yaredwb/PMT/index.md

 The study of porous materials is essential in various disciplines of science and engineering such as soil mechanics, oil and reservoir engineering, biomechanics, material sciences and chemical engineering.
 The porous materials studied under porous media theory can either occur naturally, such as soils and rocks, or may be artificial, such as sponges and synthetic polymers.
 The physical and mechanical properties of such materials have been studied experimentally and mathematically over several decades by a number of researchers.
 Modern porous media theory, which will be discussed in detail in later sections, developed over a long period of time to reach to what is known today.
 The historical development of the theory is documented in some publications such as de Boer and Ehlers (1988)[^1] and de Boer (2003)[^2].

 There are some important milestones in the development of porous media theory, as presented in de Boer (1998)[^3].
 In the earliest stages of the theory, Leonhard Euler presented the first discussion on the geometry of a porous medium and indirectly contributed to the formulation of the axioms of continuum mechanics.
 The introduction of the volume fraction concept by Reinhard Woltman in the 19th century proved to be a fundamental contribution.
 This concept was further discussed by Achille Delesse.
 The development of mixture theory, a branch of porous media theory, was initiated by Adolph Fick.
 An important mathematical relation describing the motion of a fluid in a porous medium was derived by Henry Darcy, which we refer to today as Darcy’s law.
 In early 20th century, Paul Fillunger and Karl von Terzaghi made seminal contributions to the theory of liquid-saturated porous solids.
 Fillunger developed equations for uplift forces while studying the stresses acting on concrete and masonry gravity dams.
 Terzaghi also studied uplift forces independently of Fillunger and further made contributions to the understanding of capillary pressure, the concept of effective stresses and soil consolidation theory.
 The effective stress concept was discussed earlier by Fillunger.
 After mid 20th century, the theory of porous media started taking shape to become what we know today.
-Some of the contributions in this period include work on the theory of mixtures by Green and Naghdi (1967)[^4], without using the volume fraction concept, the study of fluid motion in porous media by Whitaker (1969)[^5], modeling of simultaneous heat, mass and momentum transfer by Whitaker (1977)[^6], the treatment of the mechanics of continuous porous media by Prevost (1980)[^7], a theory of immiscible and structured mixtures by [@bedford1983theories] and a generalized approach to the derivation of balance laws by [@hassanizadeh1986derivation].
-Application of the theory of mixtures to the modeling of incompressible and compressible porous media was presented by [@bowen1980incompressible] and [@bowen1982compressible], respectively.
-A discussion relating mixture theory and Biot’s approach to porous media theory can be found in [@coussy1998mixture].
+Some of the contributions in this period include work on the theory of mixtures by Green and Naghdi (1967)[^4], without using the volume fraction concept, the study of fluid motion in porous media by Whitaker (1969)[^5], modeling of simultaneous heat, mass and momentum transfer by Whitaker (1977)[^6], the treatment of the mechanics of continuous porous media by Prevost (1980)[^7], a theory of immiscible and structured mixtures by Bedford and Drumheller (1983)[^8] and a generalized approach to the derivation of balance laws by Hassanizadeh (1986)[^9].
+Application of the theory of mixtures to the modeling of incompressible and compressible porous media was presented by Bowen (1980)[^10] and Bowen (1982) [^11], respectively.
+A discussion relating mixture theory and Biot’s approach to porous media theory can be found in Coussy et. al. (1986)[^12].

 In the following sections, the basic components of porous media theory are presented.
 The volume faction concept, a fundamental concept in porous media theory, is first discussed.
 The conservation laws of mass, momentum and energy are then presented in a general form for a porous medium with any number of constituents.
 The mechanics of phase change in a porous medium and how it affects the conservation laws is then treated.
 Constitutive equations that govern the constituents of the porous medium are required to complete the theory and these are discussed afterwards.
-These sections are presented in a brief way here and a detailed presentation of the topics may be referred from modern treatments of porous media theory such as in [@coussy2004poromechanics], [@vadasz2008emerging] and [@ehlers2013porous].
+These sections are presented in a brief way here and a detailed presentation of the topics may be referred from modern treatments of porous media theory such as in Coussy (2004)[^13], Vadasz (2008)[^14] and Ehlers and Bluhm (2013)[^15].

 # Volume Fraction Concept

 One of the most important concepts in the development of porous media theory is the volume fraction concept.
 This concept is used to a idealize a porous medium with multiple constituents as a homogeneous continuum.
-An important assumption in the volume fraction concept is that the solid constituent of the porous medium is considered as a reference volume such that only the fluid constituents can enter or leave the reference volume; see [@bluhm1997volume].
+An important assumption in the volume fraction concept is that the solid constituent of the porous medium is considered as a reference volume such that only the fluid constituents can enter or leave the reference volume; see Bluhm and de Boer (1997)[^16].

 Consider a porous medium composed of $$ N $$ constituents.
 Let $$ V $$ be the total volume of he porous medium and $$ V^\alpha $$ be the volume of phase $$ \alpha $$.
 Let $$ \mathrm{d}V $$ be a control volume element in the total volume and $$ \mathbf x $$ be its position vector in a global coordinate system at a given time $$ t $$.
 Similarly, let $$ \mathbf r $$ be the position vector of a microscopic volume element $$ \mathrm{d} V_\mathrm{\beta} $$ inside $$ \mathrm{d}V  $$.
 The volume of constituent $$ \alpha $$ within the control volume can be determined by first defining a phase distribution function $$ \chi^\alpha $$ such that